Medium modifications to jet angularities using SCET with Glauber gluons: Soft-Collinear Effective Theory with Glauber gluons

-where $Q$ is the scale of the hard interaction which is typically of the order of $p_T$ for pp (and AA) collisions.
+where $Q$ is the scale of the hard interaction, typically of the order of $p_T$ for pp (and AA) collisions.
+The $\bar{n}$ collinear mode has a scaling analogous to $n$ collinear mode, with the $p^+$ and $p^-$ components interchanged.

-The exact parametrization of $\lambda$ in terms of relevant scales depends on the specific jet substructure observable.
-For instance, for the observable of our interest, i.e. {\it angularities}, we take the power counting parameter as $\lambda\sim \tau_a^{\frac{1}{2-a}}$.
-Therefore, in terms of this parametrization, the scaling of the collinear modes holds as above while we take a more general scaling of the soft mode as given in Ref.~\cite{Budhraja:2019mcz}

-For the case of $a<1$ angularities, this soft mode always scales smaller than ${\cal O}(\lambda)$ and hence $p_s^2 \ll p_c^2$.
-In literature, such soft modes are usually known as the {\it ultrasoft} modes and the corresponding EFT with these degrees of freedom as SCET$_{\rm I}$.
-However, for the sake of convenience, we will refer to these as the {\it soft} modes only.
+For the case of $a<1$ angularities, the soft mode always scales smaller than ${\cal O}(\lambda)$, and hence $p_s^2 \ll p_n^2$.
+In the literature, such soft modes are usually known as {\it ultrasoft} modes and the corresponding EFT with these degrees of freedom as SCET$_{\rm I}$.
+However, for convenience, we will refer to them as {\it soft} modes.
+The gauge-invariant collinear quark and gluon fields are built out of the SCET collinear fields ($\xi_n$,$A_n$) and the collinear Wilson line ($U_n$).
+At leading order in $\lambda$, the interaction term between soft gluons and the collinear fields in the SCET Lagrangian is decoupled through a BPS field redefinition~\cite{Bauer:2001yt}.